Answers to some of our most frequently-asked questions.

 Rainbows’ Kids’ Point early care and education center (3223 North Oliver Avenue) offers center-based programs for children with and without special needs ages 2 weeks – 5 years.

-Rainbows’ Kids’ Cove (2258 North Lakeway Circle) houses Rainbows’ Infant/Toddler Services staff serving Sedgwick County, family support services and center-based programs for children with special needs ages 6-21, including after school and all-day latchkey, weekend care, and Camp Woodchuck summer program.
+Rainbows’ Kids’ Cove (2258 North Lakeway Circle) houses Rainbows’ Infant/Toddler Services staff serving Sedgwick County and Family Support Services, as well as Camp Woodchuck, a center-based summer camp program.

 What is Camp Woodchuck?